devicemagic/forms_api_docs/doc/api/v3/submissions/submission-xml.md

 name | string | Name of the author email | string | Email address of the author, available when the type is User

-# XML GET submission XMl
+# XML GET submission XML

 * GET `/api/v3/submissions/:submission_id`